zbrdarovski/mower-game/README.md

 - Community Support: Thanks to the LibGDX community for tools and guidance.
 - Assets Credits: Graphics and sound effects are credited to their respective creators.

+## ⚖️ License
+This project is not licensed for public use.
+The code is protected by copyright law.
+Viewing is permitted for evaluation purposes only.
+Copying, modifying, or distributing the code is strictly prohibited.